bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 >
 > 5:3 He summoned those loyal to him, speaking words laced with venom: “Alfgram is no brother of ours, but a heretic, a soul misled.
 None shall defy my path and live.
 His heresy shall be erased from this world.”
 >
-> 5:6 And so he sent forth his disciples to hunt the Ecliptics,-
-> -to cast down those who had forsaken his light for the purity of shadow.
+> 5:6 And so he sent forth his disciples to hunt the Ecliptics, to cast down those who had forsaken his light for the purity of shadow.

 > ### Pages 31 & 32
 > Passage XV: The Reckoning of Flesh